72 Notable alumni of

 -

-Hideki Yukawa was a Japanese theoretical physicist who received the Nobel Prize in Physics in 1949 for his successful prediction of the existence of the meson.
+Hideki Yukawa was a Japanese theoretical physicist who received the Nobel Prize in Physics in 1949 "for his prediction of the existence of mesons on the basis of theoretical work on nuclear forces."

 -